The History of Maggs Bros.

 MaggsArch_11

-The members of the next generation of the Maggs family involved in the firm were Frank (1897-1965), Kenneth (1900-1959) and Clifford (1905-1985), now cousins as well as Brothers.
-Frank Maggs specialised in travel books, producing several great series of catalogues, notably working with Sir James Caird of Farquhar in building of the collection that became the core of the National Maritime Museum library, and now believed to be “The world’s largest maritime library and archive collection”.
+The members of the next generation of the Maggs family involved in the business were Frank (1897-1965), Kenneth (1900-1959) and Clifford (1905-1985), now cousins as well as Brothers.
+Frank Maggs specialised in travel books, producing several great series of catalogues, notably working with Sir James Caird of Farquhar in building the collection that became the core of the National Maritime Museum library, now believed to be “The world’s largest maritime library and archive collection”.
 Clifford was the firm’s incunabula and medieval manuscript expert, a bookseller of the highest integrity and a gentle kind man, who was proud to boast in 1969 of a predecessor’s “superb disregard of commercial value” in doing “as long a note, amounting often to an essay, for a book worth two or three guineas as for one valued at several hundred.”
 Dr. Christopher de Hamel, former Sotheby’s medieval manuscripts expert and former librarian at the Parker Library, Corpus Christi College, Cambridge, speaks warmly of the encouragement given him by Clifford when only a young man with only very modest financial means, and many thousands of miles away in New Zealand.
 Kenneth specialised in early English literature, and was responsible for several series of catalogues as well as the Mercurius Britannicus series of bulletins, initially and optimistically promoted as a monthly, between 1933 and 1968.
-The film historian, novelist and heiress Winifred Ellerman, who wrote as Bryher, was introduced to Elizabethan literature by the journalist and bibliophile Clement Shorter.
-Shorter was a friend of the house, it may have been his suggestion that she visit Maggs.
-She wrote in her Days of Mars of Kenneth’s generosity and kindness.
+The film historian, novelist and heiress Winifred Ellerman, who wrote as Bryher, wrote in her Days of Mars of Kenneth’s generosity and kindness.

 MaggsArch_39

-Frank’s son John (1926-2015) took over from his father in travel books, and had a particular enthusiasm for cartography, Captain Cook, and the first explorations of the Pacific.
-He was particularly proud of purchasing of the log of H.M.S.
+Frank’s son John (1926-2015) took over from his father in travel books, and had a particular enthusiasm for cartography, Captain Cook, and the earliest records of the explorations of the Pacific.
+He was especially proud of purchasing the log of H.M.S.
 Bounty for the State Library of New South Wales.
 As the managing director, he was also responsible for navigating the firm through the hazardous years of the 1970s, as Britain was reeling under oil shocks, mining strikes, three-day weeks, high inflation and exchange controls.

 Kenneth’s son Bryan (1936-2024) took over early English books soon after his release from National Service, and additionally became a great expert in historical bookbindings, with a depth of understanding that was partly informed by his own skillas a leading fine bookbinder.
-He worked with many important collectors, but is most associated with John Paul Getty Jr., and became his chief advisor and bookseller and ultimately his librarian in his country house at Wormsley, continuing the job for Mark Getty.
+He worked with many important collectors, but is most associated with John Paul Getty Jr. He would go on to became his chief advisor and bookseller and ultimately his librarian in his country house at Wormsley, continuing the job for Mark Getty.
 He acted as Chairman of the firm for several years.

 48 Bedford Square: Our home today